JohannesBorgqvist/symSys_1st_ODEs/TASK_LIST.md

 - [ ] Fix sources for the Introduction,
 - [ ] Fix sources for the Discussion,
 - [ ] Shorten the code for the algorithm,
-- [ ] Add a notebook in the Github,
+- [ ] Create a notebook for Hydon's model in the Github,
+- [ ] Create notebooks for linear + DBH models
 - [ ] Calculate the most general ODE system from the Lie algebra of the DBH model,
 - [ ] Make sure that the code can run on Windows,
 - [ ] Make sure that the code can run on Mac,